arguseyes/argus-eyes/readme.md

 for taking the screenshots and [ImageMagick](http://www.imagemagick.org/) for comparing images and generating a visual diff.

-It works by taking in a JSON config containing the list of pages with their url's and a list of components, defined by a CSS selector.
-It's possible to ignore area's per component by specifying a CSS selector.
+It works by taking in a JSON config containing the list of pages with their url's and a list of components, defined by a css selector.
+It's possible to ignore area's per component by specifying a css selector.

 - [Installation](#installation)
 - [Usage](#usage)